-After your loved one has passed, Blue Water Homecare will step in to comfort you as you say goodbye and offer guidance and support as you carry out their final wishes for rest.
+After your loved one has passed, Blue Water Hospice will step in to comfort you as you say goodbye and offer guidance and support as you carry out their final wishes for rest.

-Blue Water Homecare’s experienced bereavement support team will assist with:
+Blue Water Hospice’s experienced bereavement support team will assist with:

 - Coordinating contact with your spiritual representative